Ruan625Br/ComposeFlow/src/content/docs/getting_started/overview.md

 - **Compose Multiplatform Support**: Build your app once and deploy it across Android, iOS, and Web platforms.
 - **Rich Component Library**: Access a wide range of pre-built UI components to accelerate your development process.
 - **Real-Time Preview**: Instantly see how your app looks and behaves as you design it.
-- **AI-Assisted Development**: Create and modify entire screens or project architecture using natural language descriptions through integrated AI assistants.
+- **AI-Assisted Development**: Create and modify entire screens or project architecture using natural language descriptions through integrated AI agents.

 ### AI-Assisted Development

-ComposeFlow includes powerful AI assistants that revolutionize how you build applications.
+ComposeFlow includes powerful AI agents that revolutionize how you build applications.
 Create and modify your entire project using natural language descriptions.

 - **AI Screen Creator**: Generate complete screens from scratch by describing what you want to build.
 - **AI Chat Interface**: Modify existing screens, create app states, data types, and implement cross-screen functionality through conversational commands.
 - **Project-Wide Intelligence**: AI understands your project context and can work with existing components, themes, and data structures.

-**Learn more**: See the [AI Assistant Guide](/guides/ai_assistant) for detailed instructions and best practices.
+**Learn more**: See the [AI Agent Guide](/guides/ai_agent) for detailed instructions and best practices.

 ### Native Mobile Application Deployment